czechp/building-automation-backend/README.md

 ## TODO:

 ### Switch device:
-- [ ] global interface to bound all devices,
+- [x] global interface to bound all devices,
-- [ ] receive feedback from switch device,
+- [x] receive feedback from switch device,
+- [ ] check time since set a new state and set error if is longer that specific value,
 - [ ] set state of switch device,
-- [ ] check time since set a new state and set error if is longer that predicted,